vajrala123/git_1/README.md

-# git_1
-this is first git repository
+# This contains html file which is just showing welcome page of some techs instistute